Home > Analyses > Financial Services > Willis Towers Watson Public Limited Company

 Revenue by Segment

-This pie chart illustrates the revenue distribution of Willis Towers Watson Public Limited Company by segment for the fiscal year 2024.
+This pie chart illustrates Willis Towers Watson’s revenue distribution by segment for the fiscal year 2025, highlighting the relative contributions of core business areas.

 revenue by segment